xmichellex/SnowflakeCatcher/README.md

 Snowflake Catcher
 ================

 In this assignment you will create a class to model a single snowflake.
 Then you will create an array of many snowflakes.
+You may find slides 241 - 345 on <a href="https://drive.google.com/open?id=0Bz2ZkT6qWPYTVkF4Q19aZ3dfdk0">apjava1.pptx</a> and the <a href="https://drive.google.com/file/d/0Bz2ZkT6qWPYTZ1FCOTZrWS1pb3M/view?usp=sharing">Arrays of Objects</a> worksheet helpful.

 Steps to completing the program (These are just a suggested starting point.
 Feel free to adjust them anyway you'd like):